opensearch-project/project-website/_posts/2022-02-08-opensearch-java-runtime.markdown

 By default, any OpenSearch distribution consults `JAVA_HOME` first in order to find out the JVM runtime to run on.
 If `JAVA_HOME` is not set, OpenSearch will try to fallback to the bundled JVM runtime if available.

-OpenSearch 1.3.0 also introduced support for a new environment variable `OPENSEARCH_JAVA_HOME` that take precedence over `JAVA_HOME`.
+OpenSearch 1.3.0 is also introducing support for a new environment variable `OPENSEARCH_JAVA_HOME` that take precedence over `JAVA_HOME`.
 This can be useful for systems with multiple applications co-located with different JVMs, or in migration scenarios with several instances of OpenSearch running on the same machine.
-The environment setting will propagate to plugins that launch Java processes, such as performance-analyzer.
+The environment setting propagates to plugins that launch Java processes, such as performance-analyzer.
 See [OpenSearch#1872](https://github.com/opensearch-project/OpenSearch/issues/1872) for details.

 ### Version 2.0.0